 Whether your business gives to charity is ultimately up to you.
 But if you do, it can raise your profile, win you additional business and allow you to invest money in good causes rather than putting it directly in the taxman’s pocket.
-For us, that’s certainly enough to put a smile on our faces in these cold winter months.
+For us, that’s certainly enough to put a smile on our faces in these dull winter months.

 If you’d like to learn more about corporate giving to charity, do talk to us today.
 Here at THP, we’d be very happy to advise you!
 Contact our offices in Wanstead, Cheam, Saffron Walden and Chelmsford.

 About Mark Ingle